fogfish/blueprint-serverless-golang/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-The build and testing process requires [Go](https://golang.org) version 1.14 or later.

 ### commit message